Friday, August 14, 2020

 "The body of one man was thrown some two hundred yards, and on its way it passed a tree, taking a branch some three inches in diameter with it.
 The body fell some thirty feet beyond the tree.
 Another poor fellow was hurled about one hundred yards, and, the last fifty of his progress, the body grazed the ground carrying away in its passage a half rotten stump.
 Feet, hands and other fragments of bodies were thrown in all directions, but mostly towards the Sutler's shop three hundred yards distant.
 Taking it all and all, it was indeed a terrible scene of ruin, destruction and woe."

-Some were simply lucky to be alive.
 As Adjutant Joseph Palmer of the 158th New York neared the locomotive astride his horse, the animal "showed great uneasiness, being restive and apparently terrified."
 A few seconds before the blast, the horse bounded away, perhaps saving his rider's life.
-Thomas Stewart of the 158th New York was blown into the air, but he somehow survived with only a few bruises.
-Another soldier drawing whiskey from a barrel was thrown headlong into the spirits and lived to tell about it.
+The blast tossed Thomas Stewart of the 158th New York into the air, but he somehow survived with only a few bruises.
+The explosion threw a soldier drawing whiskey from a barrel headlong into the spirits.
+He also survived.

 Spotted weeping after the catastrophe, Colonel Peter Claassen of the 132nd New York telegraphed New Bern requesting medical aid and coffins.
-Horribly mangled soldiers were cared for at a hospital in the garrison town, but many of them didn't survive.
+Horribly mangled soldiers received care at a hospital in the garrison town, but many of them didn't survive.

 The gravestone at New Bern (N.C.)